|What You Need To Know|

 |Risks/Complications of Surgery:||Minimal risk.
 Mild abdominal discomfort and bloating.|

 |Recovery:||30 min – 1 hour after the procedure.
 No driving or exercise for the next 48 hours.|

 IVF (in vitro fertilization) is a fertility treatment technique that mimics the process of human fertilization in a laboratory.
-Since the announcement of the first IVF pregnancy in Australia in 1973, hope has become a reality for countless couples who have been able to have a child with this type of treatment.
+Since the announcement of the first IVF pregnancy in Australia in 1973, hope has become a reality for countless couples, including countries like Malaysia, who have been able to have a child with this type of treatment.
 It is an effective treatment for almost all causes of infertility.